skiphansen/pano_hello_g1/README.md

 project and then removing the Gameboy portions.

-Wenting's contributions of bringing up the LPDDR Ram and USB subsystems on the first generation Pano Logic device has opened up the window of possibilities for Pano hacking immeasurably.
+Wenting's contributions of bringing up the LPDDR Ram and USB subsystems on the first generation Panologic device has opened up a window of possibilities for Pano hacking immeasurably.
 Mr Zhang has my sincere thanks and admiration for his brilliant work.